-When magnetic nuclei such as H and C are placed in a strong magnetic field, their spins orient either with or against the field.
-On irradiation with radio-frequency (rf) waves, energy is absorbed and the nuclei "spin-flip" from the lower-energy state to the higher-energy state.
-This absorption of rf energy is detected, amplified, and displayed as a nuclear magnetic resonance (NMR) spectrum.
+When magnetic nuclei, such as H and C, are placed in a strong magnetic field, their spins orient either with or against the field.
+On irradiation with radiofrequency (rf) waves, energy is absorbed and the nuclei "spin-flip" from the lower energy state to the higher energy state.
+This absorption of rf energy is detected, amplified, and displayed as an NMR spectrum.